-A proficiency testing artifact (Clause 3.1.2b) is the final step in the initial accreditation process for the 17CMH1, 17CMH2, 17CMS1, and 17CMS2 test methods.
-The artifact is a cryptographic module developed by the CMVP for laboratory testing for conformance to FIPS 140-2 and supporting documents, or successors.
+A proficiency testing artifact (Clause 3.1.2b) is a step in the initial accreditation process for the 17CM test method.
+The artifact is a cryptographic module developed by the CMVP for laboratory testing for conformance to the applicable version of FIPS 140 and supporting documents, or successors.
 The artifact conformance testing will demonstrate the laboratory's knowledge of the supporting standards as applied in an actual implementation, knowledge of the programmatically required test methods and metrics, and the laboratory's testing skills and use of appropriate tools.

 During the testing process, the proficiency artifact will also mimic the relationship a laboratory will have with a module vendor and the CMVP in following up with questions and guidance as the proficiency artifact design and documentation may be purposely incomplete or non-compliant.
 All these elements are brought together with the submission of the proficiency artifact test report to the CMVP using the CRYPTIK tool.
-The time frame for completion of the testing is determined by the laboratory.
+The timeframe for completion of the testing is determined by the laboratory.
 The laboratory test report submission shall demonstrate that the laboratory is familiar with the entire testing and reporting process.